 It seems to have become standard practice for ambulatory surgery centers (ASCs) to use Office EMRs.
-Though this may not be the best choice for an ASC due to the nature of the Office EMR.
-ASCs may not get the expected results they are looking for.
+However, due to the nature of the Office EMR, this may not be the best choice for an ASC, and ASCs may not get the expected results they are looking for.

 You may be asking yourself, well, what’s the difference?